Disha1608/Disha1608/README.md

 ## 📈 Projects

 Here are a few projects I've worked on:
+- 🔬 **Bitcoin Price Prediction** - This project focuses on forecasting Bitcoin closing prices using Time Series (ARIMA), Machine Learning (Gradient Boosting), and Deep Learning (LSTM) models.
+The goal is to determine the most effective model based on prediction accuracy (measured using RMSE).
 - 🔬 **Heart Attack Risk Prediction** – Used ML to predict the likelihood of heart attacks based on public health data.
 - 📉 **Super Store Sales Dashboard** – Built an interactive dashboard using Power BI, Monitoring total sales provides insights into trends, helping identify opportunities for growth and optimization.
 - 📊 **Road Accident Dashboard** - Built an interactive dashboard using Excel, providing crucial insights into the severity and aftermath of accidents.